Using Machine Learning to Increase Underwriting Efficiency

-As a result, using ML-powered solutions gives a chance to underwriters to process new submissions more efficiently.
+As a result, using ML-powered solutions gives underwriters a chance to process new submissions more efficiently.
 Instead of wasting time looking for underwriting information, such as an insured name and address, type of risk, broker info, etc., and entering it into the system manually, agents can rely on automated insurance underwriting systems.

 Assess risks more accurately

 After the application is filed, the next step is to calculate its risks.
 The insurance company has to determine whether a particular applicant poses an acceptable risk and approve or reject the submission.

 ML-driven underwriting systems will be truly useful for analyzing the submission and calculating the related risks.
 Underwriters no longer need to rely on applicant-provided data only, which could have mistakes and omissions, intentional or unintentional.
 In contrast, ML systems can assist underwriting with getting information from alternative and more diverse sources and, thus, promote a 360-degree approach to underwriting risk analysis.
 ML can help underwriters check an application profile against loads of data points retrieved from sources like social media platforms, bank information, statistical data from public sources, and third parties.

 This way, the risk analysis will be more accurate, but the insurance sector can also win on improved operations.
 Using text classification, ML-powered intelligent underwriting systems can automatically process all the submitted and researched data and contrast it to industry standards.
 Then, the system will present the results to underwriters for interpretation.